 - Snack Catcher - I like to pack a big bag of dry cereal or puffs and I can easily fill into these cups.
 Can really help minimize mess, too.

 - Refillable water bottle - You will save so much money and it's good for the environment.
-You can fill them up at gas stations, hotels, restaurants, airports, etc. This one is our favorite for toddlers and kids.
+You can fill them up at gas stations, hotels, restaurants, airports, etc. This water bottle is our favorite for toddlers and kids.

 The Ultimate Road Trip Food List (and the plane)